microsoft/AI-Developer-Plugin-for-Eclipse/Test Scenarios/SAP/Testing with a Template.md

 e.g. for the above example in another program write below

-display sales order details order number order date in ALV report using #TEMPLATE#ALV_COLOR#
+using #TEMPLATE#ALV_COLOR# display purchase order amount from ekpo in ALV report highlight if amount > 100